How it works.

 Get a review.

-If the result of your calculation is more than 20% equity, it means you are borrowing less than 80% of the property's total value and you might not need to pay the low equity margin.
-In this case, it's important that you get in touch with us so we can arrange a review.
+If you are borrowing less than 80% of your property’s total value, which means you have more than 20% equity, you might not need to pay the low equity margin.
+You should get in touch with us so we can arrange a review.

 • Once we confirm that your equity is more than 20% of the property's value, the low equity margin could be removed